-The small hill within the premises which has a huge screen to watch the matches having beer, is called Henman Hill in the honour of current best British Player.
+The small hill within the premises which has a huge screen to watch the matches having a beer is called Henman Hill in the honor of current best British Player.

-I think from 1997 onwards it will be called ‘Murray’ hill in honour of next best player ‘Andy Murray’.
+I think from 1997 onwards it will be called ‘Murray’ hill in honor of next best player ‘Andy Murray’.
 Hope he doesn’t disappoint us.

 I got an opportunity to rub shoulders (literally) with who’s who in tennis – Martina, Leander Paes, Mahesh Bhupathi, A. Sanchez, Roger Federer, Patrick Rafter, Lisa Raymond, Elena Likhovtseva and many more.

-I saw a crowd, barged in, took an autograph, did not realise who it was from.
+I saw a crowd, barged in, took an autograph, did not realize who it was from.
 He did not look like a tennis player!

 Asked my next person who said it was ‘Sir Steve Redgrave’.
 I nodded claiming ‘oh!
 That’s great’.
 After going home in the evening, searched on the internet to see who he was.

-In case you are like me when it comes to other sports and do not know who he is, here is what wikipedia says:
+In case you are like me when it comes to other sports and does not know who he is, here is what Wikipedia says: